corytu/curriculum-vitae/README.md

 <p style="text-align: center;">
 Yu-Zhen Tu<br><br>
-Health2Sync<br>
-8F., No.32, Aly.
-18, Ln.
-478, Ruiguang Rd.,<br>
-Neihu Dist., Taipei City 11492,
-Taiwan<br><br>
-LinkedIn: <a href="https://www.linkedin.com/in/yu-zhen-tu-251805135/">Yu-Zhen Tu</a><br>
+<a href="https://www.linkedin.com/in/yu-zhen-tu-251805135/">LinkedIn</a> | <a href="https://github.com/corytu">GitHub</a> | <a href="https://stackoverflow.com/users/6666231/ytu">Stack Overflow</a>
 </p>

+# Summary

+Majored in clinical laboratory science and cognitive neuroscience.
+Skilled at statistics, data analysis, oral presentation, paper manuscript writing and publication, and ETL data pipeline design / construction.
+Committed to bringing insights from data, and expressing them to people - especially creating RWE in biomedicine-related topics.

 # Employment

+1. Data Engineer & Project Manager at Health2Sync (Mar 2020 - present).
+	* Coordinated Data, Backend, Business Development, and Product teams' resources to a) onboard more than 25 clinical labs and 120 clinics in Taiwan and collect lab test results from them, and b) refine the data flow with MongoDB and Apache Kafka for both app products and data analyses, making it scalable worldwide
+	* Published paper manuscript on JMIR Preprints regarding RWE for the relationship between HbA1c decrease and app retention, showing the efficacy of digital intervention
-1. Data Engineer at Health2Sync (Jan 2018 - present).
+2. Data Engineer at Health2Sync (Jan 2018 - Mar 2020).
 	* Introduced OKR system to the company and helping to set and review objectives of data team
+	* Built real-world evidence (RWE) of product efficacy from collected data and wrote paper manuscript for publication
+	* Performed analyses and provided business insights for product development and external stakeholders including MSD Taiwan, Sanofi Taiwan, and Johnson & Johnson
+	* Constructed ETL data pipeline to sync data from clinical laboratories to app products and analysis tools
 	* Proactively planned features on [HealthPass (健康護照)](https://www.healthpass.cc), including Health Guide, to enable users to understand their health data
-	* Built real-world evidence of product efficacy from collected data and wrote paper manuscript for publication
-	* Constructed ETL data pipeline to sync data from clinical laboratories to app products and analysis tools
 	* Implemented OCR techniques from Google Cloud Vision into HealthPass product to extract data on physical exam reports ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
-	* Performed analyses and provided insights for product development and external stakeholders including (but not limited to) Johnson & Johnson, Sanofi Taiwan, and MSD Taiwan
 	* Deployed Dockerized Shiny server on AWS EC2 instance
-2. Research Assistant at National Taiwan University, Graduate Institute of Brain and Mind Sciences (Oct 2015 - Dec 2017).
+3. Research Assistant at National Taiwan University, Graduate Institute of Brain and Mind Sciences (Oct 2015 - Dec 2017).
 	* Built and validated an age- and sex-fair Taiwanese facial expression stimuli database
 	* Reported age- and sex-related behavioral differences on patterns of East Asians' face perception with the following analyses:
 		* Multidimensional scaling